TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Abstract

-\corrauthor{Corresponding Author.} Accelerating the inference of large language models (LLMs) has been a critical challenge in generative AI.
+Accelerating the inference of large language models (LLMs) has been a critical challenge in generative AI.
 Speculative decoding (SD) substantially improves LLM inference efficiency.
 However, its utility is limited by a fundamental constraint: the draft and target models must share the same vocabulary, thus limiting the herd of available draft models and often necessitating the training of a new model from scratch.
 Inspired by Dynamic Time Warping (DTW), a classic algorithm for aligning time series, we propose the algorithm TokenTiming for universal speculative decoding.
 It operates by re-encoding the draft token sequence to get a new target token sequence, and then uses DTW to build a mapping to transfer the probability distributions for speculative sampling.
-Benefiting from this, our method accommodates mismatched vocabularies and works with any off-the-shelf models without retraining and modification.
-We conduct comprehensive experiments on various tasks, demonstrating 1.57x speedup.
-This work enables a universal approach for draft model selection, making SD a more versatile and practical tool for LLM acceleration\footnote{Our codes are accessible at \href{https://github.com/SeabirdShore/TokenTiming}{link.}}.
+Benefiting from this, our method accommodates mismatched vocabularies and works with any off-the-shelf models without re-training and modification.
+We conduct comprehensive experiments on various tasks, demonstrating 1.57$\times$ speedup.
+This work enables a universal approach for draft model selection, making SD a more versatile and practical tool for LLM acceleration.
+The code is available at the \href{https://github.com/SeabirdShore/TokenTiming}{link}.